zachcp/depict/cran-comments.md

 'https:'.
   * Done
 * Please add small executable examples in your Rd-files.
   * Done.
-All of the code will run lcoally.
+All of the code will run locally.
 The caveat here is that they are wrapped in \dontrun{} blocks due to an issue in during builds where Vignette building and test runnign fails.
 I believe this is due to the rJava/Java setup during the build step.
 The code runs as expected in the same environment that is used to build the packge.

 ## Additional Changes since the previous upload.

 * Addition of a vignette.
+* Fix an import clash where rJava::new and methods::new were clashing and preventing proper evaluation example code.
+* update example code for all functions
+* expand the tests
+* remove dependency on rCDK to avoid problem in one of the windows builds